Ichneumonoidea: Description

 The superfamily is defined by fusion of the costal and radial veins of the fore wing, and almost all species have more than 11 antennal segments.
 Both included families have a cosmopolitan distribution.
 Ichneumonoids have morphological similarities with relatives within the order Hymenoptera, including ants and bees.
 Ichneumonoidea contains a great deal of morphological diversity, with species ranging in size from 1 to 130 mm long.
 Most are slender, and the females of many species (particularly in the genus Megarhyssa) have extremely long ovipositors for laying eggs.

 The ichneumonid wasps may be more familiar to non-entomologists than braconids, as they are generally larger.
 The two families are distinguished from each other primarily by details of wing venation.

 Braconidae

 Most are brownish or black, not brightly colored.
-Fore wings lack vein 2m-cu.
+Forewings lack vein 2m-cu.

 Ichneumonidae

 Ichneumonids vary greatly in size and their color varies from brightly colored to uniform black.
-Fore wing with vein 2m-cu present and tubular.
+Forewings with vein 2m-cu present and tubular.